subhopam-das-personal/udacity-disaster-response/README.md

 # Disaster Response Pipeline Project
+In this project, the data engineering skills will be applied to analyze disaster data from Appen (formerly Figure 8) to build a model for an API that classifies disaster messages.

+In the Project Workspace, a data set containing real messages sent during disaster events will be found.
+A machine learning pipeline will be created to categorize these events so that the messages can be sent to an appropriate disaster relief agency.

+A project will be created that includes a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app will also display visualizations of the data.
+This project will showcase your software skills, including your ability to create basic data pipelines and write clean, organized code.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.